chevah/geck/content/documentation.rst

 System requirements, installation, installation validation/procedures, upgrade procedures, uninstallation instructions.

-**Getting Started with SFTPPlus**

-Prerequisite to this page is the installation section.

-Contains information about the initial, basic configurations that come with the installation package and first account configurations.
+This information is for the sysadmins.

 **Configuration Instructions**

-Should contain information to the general configuration principle and references for each configuration option.
+Contains information to the general configuration principle and references for each configuration option.

 This section focuses only on the **individual configuration options**.